 The FCC and other regulatory authorities require products to meet certain EMI and RFI standards before they can be sold legally.
-Not only do we design products to meet these regulatory requirements, we also have testing facilities to conduct product testing to Federal Communications Commission (FCC), Industry Canada (IC), and Conformité Européene (CE) standards.
+Not only do we design products to meet these regulatory requirements, but we also have testing facilities to conduct product testing to Federal Communications Commission (FCC), Industry Canada (IC), and Conformité Européene (CE) standards.

 Why do I need a prototype?